JensRantil/rewind/README.rst

 There are two types of responses that can be given upon a query:

 * An error.
-See "Error response" below.
+See "Error response" below; or

-* The response of an event query is a resultset containing events.
-It's a multipart message containing frames like so; eventid #1, event #1, eventid #2, event #2, eventid #3, event #3, ... where eventid #X is the event id for event X. At most 100 messages will be returned.
+* a resultset containing events.
+It's a multipart message containing frames like so; eventid #1, event #1, eventid #2, event #2, eventid
+  #3, event #3, ... where eventid #X is the event id for event X. At
+  most 100 messages will be returned.
 If Rewind did not cap number of events, the result will be appended by a last frame containing the ASCII content ``END``.
 It is up to the client to make requests repeatedly if the result set is capped.

 Error response
 ``````````````